Blendify/blender-manual/blender_docs/manual/modeling/texts/editing.rst

 Adding/Deleting a Frame
 -----------------------

-To add a frame click the :kbd:`Add Textbox` button on the *Text Boxes* panel.
+To add a frame click the *Add Textbox* button on the *Text Boxes* panel.
 A new frame is inserted just after (in text flow order) the current one, with its attributes (position and size).
 Be sure to modify the offset for the new frame in the *X* and/or *Y* fields.
 Just an *X* modification will create a new column.

-To delete the current frame, click the :kbd:`Del` button.
+To delete the current frame, click the :kbd:`Delete` button.
 Any text in higher frames will be re-flowed downward into lower frames.